basp/nanibot/README.md

 hopefully be useful in a variety of scenarios.

 > Nanibot is *wannabe* OTP.
 It uses a lot of OTP stuff but the top level
+> is still unsupervised (except from the `markov_server` but more on that
+> later).
+>
-> is still unsupervised.
-The main reason for this is that it was unclear on
+> The main reason for this is that it was unclear on how the plugins (real
-> how the plugins (real functionality) would be implemented.
-Now that
+> functionality) would be implemented.
+Now that `gen_event` came out on top
-> `gen_event` came out on top we should have a pretty stable surface layer.
+> we should have a pretty stable surface layer.
 >
 > We will be full OTP at some point though, that has always been the goal.